-I’ve read numerous articles recently on How to Start Collecting Art.
-This is all very helpful but most of these articles advise on setting a theme, working out your strategy and planning an annual budget.
-What if you just want a great artwork to go in your home?
+A quick Google search delivers numerous articles on how to start collecting art.
+Most advise on setting an overarching theme, working out your strategy and planning an annual budget.
+Certainly useful, but what if you just want a great artwork to go in your home?

 Decisions, decisions… You need to cast your eye out there and see a lot of art in order to work out what you like – and just as importantly, what you don’t like.
 Have a think about what you’ve seen in friends’ houses or in magazines.